desihub/fastspecfit/doc/install.rst

 To install ``FastSpecFit`` and all its dependencies on a laptop we recommend a dedicated `Miniforge`_ environment.
-For example, to install the latest stable version transparently into an environment called, e.g., *fastconda* one would do::
+For example, to install the latest stable version transparently into an environment called, e.g., *fastspec* one would do::

-  conda create -y --name fastconda python=3.10 conda activate fastconda python -m pip install fastspecfit
+  conda create -y --name fastspec python=3.10 conda activate fastspec pip install fastspecfit

 Note that if you are planning to write documentation you will also need to install the following dependencies::

-  python -m pip install sphinx sphinx-toolbox sphinx-rtd-theme sphinxcontrib-napoleon
+  pip install sphinx sphinx-toolbox sphinx-rtd-theme sphinxcontrib-napoleon

 Alternatively, some users may want ``FastSpecFit`` and its dependencies to be installed in a more accessible location (e.g., */path/to/desi/code*), in which case one would do::

-  conda create -y --name fastconda python=3.10 numpy scipy numba astropy matplotlib seaborn conda activate fastconda python -m pip install fitsio healpy speclite
+  conda create -y --name fastspec python=3.10 numpy scipy numba astropy matplotlib seaborn conda activate fastspec pip install fitsio healpy speclite

   export DESI_CODE=/path/to/desi/code
   mkdir -p $DESI_CODE